DIPlib/diplib/src/documentation/image.md

 There is a large collection of methods to reshape the image without physically moving samples around in memory.
 These functions accomplish their goal simply by modifying the sizes and strides arrays, and the tensor representation values.
+Thus, they are very cheap.
 All of these functions modify the object directly, and return a reference so that they can be chained.

 For example, `dip::Image::Rotation90` rotates the image in 90 degree increments by mirroring and swapping dimensions.
 More generic methods are `dip::Image::Mirror`,